nunticha-ploy/PickYourMeal/README.md

 - Routes for remove menu item out of bookmark
 - Create directory for backend and frontend
 - Setup frontend directory
+- Create RegisterPage (create new user)
+- Create BrowserRoute in App.jsx